 We have carried out management tasks on the South Downs and in the grounds of local churches and schools.
 Through the Sussex Wildlife Trust, a leading environmental charity, we help to manage local public open spaces.
-By joining, pupils learn traditional countryside skills and become familiar
+By joining, pupils learn traditional countryside skills and become familiar with their local environment and local conservation and preservation groups.
+In 2021 the group will be involved in supporting a carbon off-setting programme through the planting of native trees.

-We also run a waste recycling project on-site, concerned with minimizing Hurst waste.
+We also run a waste recycling project on-site, concerned with minimising Hurst waste.
 This group liaises with the Eco Hurst committee and the various Departments and Houses around the College.
 The pupils aim to reduce waste by good management of recyclable products.
 They do this by organising weekly collections and processing paper, bottles and cans.
 They also now have a cardboard compactor and this helps reduce the mass of material being collected be the local authorities.